 Dunlap Bennett & Ludwig represents both franchisors and franchisees.
-Our legal services for franchisors include: help with the formation, expansion, and divestiture of franchise systems; trustworthy advice regarding marketing and distribution agreements; advice and help with state law compliance, franchise registration, and state and federal disclosure requirements; dedicated representation in litigation matters, including franchise termination and post-termination obligations; enforcement of franchisee contract requirements, including maintenance of quality standards, reporting duties, and restrictive covenants; registration, protection and licensing of trademarks, service marks, copyrights, and trade secrets; assistance and representation in commercial loan transactions; and representation regarding the purchase, leasing, or development of real property.
+Our legal services for franchisors include: help with the formation, expansion, and divestiture of franchise systems; trustworthy advice regarding marketing and distribution agreements; advice and help with state law compliance, franchise registration, and state and federal disclosure requirements; dedicated representation in litigation matters, including franchise termination and post-termination obligations; enforcement of franchise contract requirements, including maintenance of quality standards, reporting duties, and restrictive covenants; registration, protection and licensing of trademarks, service marks, copyrights, and trade secrets; assistance and representation in commercial loan transactions; and representation regarding the purchase, leasing, or development of real property.
 We help established business owners make the jump to becoming nationwide franchisors, and as our franchisor clients expand and face new challenges, we continue to provide sound legal guidance and representation.

-Because the services of Dunlap Bennett & Ludwig PLLC extend across all 50 states, our attorneys are familiar with both the federal and state laws that govern franchise agreements.
+Because the services of Dunlap Bennett & Ludwig extend across all 50 states, our attorneys are familiar with both the federal and state laws that govern franchise agreements.
 Franchisors and franchisees alike can benefit from legal counsel and guidance when drawing up, presenting or reviewing the required documentation.

 Are you one of the thousands of entrepreneurs considering buying a franchise this year?

 Opening a franchise in your own community may seem like a smart way to run your own business and be your own boss.
-Thousands of savvy entrepreneurs have chosen franchising, and they’re happy with that choice.
+Thousands of savvy entrepreneurs have chosen to franchise, and they’re happy with that choice.
 Others, however, have had quite negative experiences.
 Before you make the choice to go into franchising, make sure that your research is exhaustive, and be sure that you avoid these common mistakes that so many entrepreneurs make when they first enter the world of franchising:

 - Don’t buy a franchise to be the boss: Franchising is about conformity and uniformity.
-As a franchisee, you do not really call the shots.
+As a franchise, you do not really call the shots.
 You may technically be the on-site boss, but you must follow the rules and orders from the home office.